How To Raise Glutathione Levels

 In a recent study “Effects of oral glutathione supplementation on systemic oxidative stress biomarkers in human volunteers” published in September 2011 in the Journal of Alternative and Complementary Medicine researchers from Bastyr University Research Institute, Kenmore, WA, examined the effect of oral glutathione supplementation on biomarkers of systemic oxidative stress in 40 healthy adult volunteers.
 This was a randomized, double-blind, placebo-controlled clinical trial.
 There were no differences in oxidative stress biomarkers between treatment groups at baseline.
 One group of volunteers took 500 mg of oral glutathione supplement twice daily for 4 weeks, another group received placebo.
 At the end of the study total reduced glutathione (GSH), oxidized glutathione (GSSG), and the ratio of GSH to GSSG (indicator of oxidative stress) remained unchanged in both groups compared to the results obtained before supplementation.
 It was concluded that no significant changes were observed in biomarkers of oxidative stress, including glutathione status, in this clinical trial of oral glutathione supplementation in healthy adults.

-For more details visit our page
+For more details on oral GSH and additional comments on this latest study visit our page

 Methionine – an essential amino acid present in many foods and required for production of cysteine which is one of the three building blocks for Glutathione.
 Methionine is available from health food stores, too.
 Of great concern is the fact that methionine is also a precursor of homocysteine identified as a high risk factor in atherosclerosis (hardening of arteries).